-Together with general library blocks like timers or buffers and, in particular, the blocks to handle MQTT (MQTT.org, 2015), around 55% of the model had not to be created from scratch but could be reused.
-Albeit we have used Reactive Blocks to build transport system controllers only for a relatively short time, that is not too far from the reuse rate of 70% that is usually achieved when creating models in already well-supported application domains (Kraemer and Herrmann, 2009).
+Together with general library blocks like timers or buffers and, in particular, the blocks to handle MQTT [27], around 55% of the zone controller-centric model had not to be created from scratch but could be reused.
+For the train controller-centric model, this number is with 52% nearly identical.
+Albeit we have used Reactive Blocks to build transport system controllers only for a relatively short time, these numbers are not too far from the reuse rate of 70% that is usually achieved when creating models in already well-supported application domains [21].

 We were also pleased that the input formulas for BeSpaceD could be easily generated and proved within very short time frames.
 We learned, however, that the necessity to use certain blocks in order to create descriptive formulas of the control software as used in alternative 4a of the methodology, might lead to practical problems.
 The engineer likes to be as free as possible when creating or selecting models in order to be able to address particular design problems flexibly.
-Thus, the rigid structure of the blocks needed to facilitate the creation of the BeSpaceD formulas (Herrmann et al., 2016) may be seen as cumbersome.
+Thus, the rigid structure of the blocks needed to facilitate the creation of the BeSpaceD formulas [17] may be seen as cumbersome.
 We need to spend more work in solving this conflict between easy development and analysis.